Window and Door Maintenance

 HOW TO CLEAN GLASS: Advice for cleaning windows and doors like a pro.

 Did you know that avoiding streaks when cleaning your windows and doors has to do with the position of the sun?
 And that newspapers with soy-based ink make for an excellent cleaning material?
 Learn more about industry tips and tricks for proper maintenance.
-Plus, discover how to clean your windows and doors for both look and longevity.
+Plus, a

 - Soak the glass surface with clean water to loosen dirt and debris